Cil-lonydd Solar

 Community

-This engagement has included a series of brochure drops to the local area keeping people updated regarding our plans.
+Our application was crafted through considered engagement with local residents and Caerphilly County Borough Council.
+This included a series of brochure drops to the local area keeping people updated regarding our plans.

 If you’re an organisation, club or individual in the Cil-lonydd area and would welcome such support, please contact us to find out more.